rhawk117/Cookie-Monster/README.md

 # Cookie-Monster
+Cookie Monster is a Command-Line Interface (CLI) built in Python that can be used to identify tracking cookies for Chrome, Firefox, Edge and possibly other browsers down the line.
+Once I have developed a rudimentary proof of concept, I will create an interactive terminal for the program and if I don't get lazy maybe a 100% offline GUI.
+For your own privacy and security, read all documentation and excercise caution when examining the contents of your cookies.

+# NOTE:
-a CLI used to identify tracking cookies for Chrome, Firefox, Edge and possibly other browsers down the line.
-NOTE: this program was developed for my own use and to increase awareness on Cross Site Cookies, Online Privacy and digital stalking done by Data Brokers.
+this program was developed for my own use and to increase awareness on Cross Site Cookies, Online Privacy and digital stalking done by Data Brokers.

 # Legal Disclaimer